 - Provide free legal advice and referral services to low-income persons.

-- Use licensed attorneys to provide legal services to callers.
+- Use licensed attorneys to provide or supervise legal services to callers.

 (see criteria listed in Overview Section as well)